Skip to content

 2. The person's personal welfare.

-The Court has the power to authorise a detention in a care home or hospital when making a decision about the person's welfare if:
+The Court has the power to authorise a detention that deprives a person of their liberty if:

 1. Direct the supervisory body (Local Authority) to authorise a deprivation; or